Earlham College: Curriculum and community

 In keeping with Friends' belief in equality, everyone addresses each other at Earlham by his or her first name, without the use of titles such as "doctor" or "professor".

 Roughly 70% of Earlham students go on a semester-length off-campus program to such destinations as Mexico, the U.S./ Mexican border, Vienna, Martinique, Northern Ireland, Great Britain, France, Germany, Spain, New Zealand, Japan, and Tanzania.
-This high rate is possible because a student's financial aid helps to offset the full cost of one semester on any Earlham-approved program.
-In addition, there are a number of shorter off-campus May terms, with destinations both within the U.S. and abroad (Australia, Galapagos, Senegal, Menorca, and Turkey, as recent examples).
-Earlham has an exchange program with Waseda University in Japan, which has existed since 1963.
-In addition, Earlham College offers the SICE program in Morioka, Japan, a program in which about ten students teach English in middle schools in Morioka.
-Students prepare for these programs by studying Spanish, Japanese, French and Chinese which are offered on campus during the school year.
-Tibetan, Creole, and Kiswalli have been offered during some of these off campus programs.

 In the sciences, Earlham places a large emphasis on integrating research into the undergraduate curriculum.
 Through Ford/Knight grants, most science faculty have been or are currently involved with students in research.
 Earlham has good representation in the Butler Undergraduate Research Conference, held each year in the spring.
 Earlham's biology and chemistry departments have a long history of producing distinguished graduates, such as Warder Clyde Allee, Jim Fowler, Larry E. Overman, Harold Urey, and Wendell Stanley, the latter two of which won the Nobel Prize in Chemistry (in 1934 and 1946, respectively).
 Students and faculty in Earlham's CS applied groups jointly provide computer infrastructure support for the college.

 The choir department organizes regional and national tours every year for its ensembles.
 In January 2012, the concert choir performed in Indianapolis, the Cathedral Basilica of St. Louis, and Chicago.
 The choral and instrumental music departments collaborate on a biennial basis, performing works such as Carmina Burana and Michael Tippett's A Child of Our Time.
 The college has a full gamelan ensemble, which performs concerts in the Spring.
 Earlham has an entirely student-managed public radio station, WECI 91.5FM.
 In addition, 6-10 theater performances occur throughout the year on campus through either the academic department, senior projects or the student company.